What is IFSC Code? Full Form, Meaning & How to Find

 Structure of an IFSC Code

-An IFSC code is carefully structured and not a randomly generated code—each segment carries specific information about the bank and branch.
+An IFSC code is carefully structured—each segment carries specific information about the bank and branch.
+It is not a randomly generated code.

 what is ifsc code